kins-dev/igrill-smoker/readme.md

 ## Using iGrill Mini

 The iGrill mini has a single probe.
 That means you can either monitor the smoke temperature or the food temperature.
 Since this is controlling a plug for the smoke, you should not monitor the food temperature via the iGrill mini probe.
+Follow the instructions in iGrill_config.example.ini for setting the probe values.

 ## Running